imranpollob/my-website/content/post/ai-learning-roadmap/index.md

 projects: []
 ---

-Study plan to follow to earn AI:
+Study plan to follow to learn AI:

 1. Understand the prerequisites: Before you start learning AI, you should have a solid foundation in computer science fundamentals, mathematics (calculus and linear algebra), and programming languages such as Python.